If the times/division control of an oscilloscope is set to 50 microseconds, what is the corresponding frequency of the displayed waveform?

 Prepare for the Avionics Electronics Technician Test with comprehensive flashcards and multiple-choice questions.
 Each query is designed to enhance your understanding and is accompanied by detailed explanations.
 Ace your exam today!

-To determine the frequency of the displayed waveform when the time/division control of an oscilloscope is set to 50 microseconds, it's essential to understand the relationship between time period and frequency.
-The time period is the duration it takes for one complete cycle of the waveform to occur, while frequency is the number of cycles that occur in one second.
+To determine the frequency of a waveform displayed on an oscilloscope, you can use the relationship between the time period and frequency.
+The time setting, in this case, is 50 microseconds per division, which represents the time it takes for one cycle of the waveform to be displayed across the grid of the oscilloscope.

 Subscribe